hucebot/eurobin_iot/README.md

 It is needed to install **Docker** because it's gonna be necessary to see the topics publishing and receiving.

 Clone the project and go to the folder *src/*.
 You need to configure the wifi so the control can communicate with the local network.
-Go to the file config_example.h and put the information about your network, then rename to confih.h.
+Go to the file *config_example.h* and put the information about your network, then rename to *config.h*.

 Now it's good to go, you can connect your Core2 and upload the code.
 Here is a image of a Core2 running the code.